ElenaD25/Update_using_Json/ReadMe.md

 !!Be careful if you create the sp in another schema because its name must be declared in the @schema parameter and also in front sp name (when you create and execute it)

- 📢 ## Update 📢
+ ## Update 📢 <br />
-Changes:
+Changes: <br />
-    - added the error handling part
+    - added the error handling part <br />
-    - integrated binding params to protect the db against SQL Injection
+    - integrated binding params to protect the db against SQL Injection <br />
-    - used the trim function to ensure data consistency and correctness & quotename for replacing square brackets and beautifying the code
+    - used the trim function to ensure data consistency and correctness & quotename for replacing square brackets and beautifying the code <br />

 ‼ For those who want to run this sp on older versions of SQL Server, replace the trim function with a combination of ltrim and rtrim functions (example: ltrim(rtrim(column_name)) );
 If you have permission, update the db compatibility level to 130 and you can forget about the above combination 😉